lundberg/respx/docs/api.md

 ### Content callback

-If you need dynamic response content, pass a callback function.
+If you need dynamic response content, pass a *callback* function.
+When used together with a [URL pattern](#url-pattern), named groups will be passed as `kwargs`.

 ``` python
 import httpx